 What are Top Translators?

-In order to recognise our most enthusiastic and best performing translators, we also give regular shout-outs from @translator to our Top Translators.
+In order to recognize our most enthusiastic and best performing translators, we also give regular shout-outs from @translator to our Top Translators.

 Why is my badge gone?